Dølehest

 The Dole Gudbrandsdal, Dølahest, or Dole is a draft- and harness-type horse from Norway.
 The Dole Trotter is alternately considered a subtype of the Dole Gudbrandsdal and a separate breed; it is also considered a part of the coldblood trotter type.
-The Dole Gudbrandsdal is a small draft horse, known for its pulling power and agility, while the Dole Trotter is a smaller, faster horse used for harness racing; the two types are commonly interbred.
-Both types are strictly critiqued before entry into the studbook, which has over time resulted in an improvement in the breed type.
+The Dole Gudbrandsdal is a small draft horse, known for its pulling power and agility, while the Dole Trotter is a smaller, faster horse used for harness racing.
+The two types were previously commonly interbred, but the studbooks have been separate since 2000 and since 2016 the criteria for entry into the Gudbrandsdal horse studbook has required a strict critique of eligible mares.
 The Dole is originally from the Gudbrandsdal Valley, and is probably descended in part from the Friesian horse.
 Over time, the breed has had Thoroughbred, Arabian, and other breeds added in, especially during the creation of the Dole Trotter in the 19th century.
 The first studbook was created in 1941, and the current breed association was formed in 1947.
 Although originally used mainly as a pack horse, today, the heavier Dole type is used mainly for agricultural purposes.
 The Dole Gudbrandsdal been crossed with other breeds to develop horses for harness racing and riding.